poseen/poseen.github.io/posts/bloom-filter.md

 #### Spellcheck

-There are multiple solutions to this problem, most of them is some kind of search.
+There are multiple solutions to this problem, most of them use some kind of search.
 It can be a linear search or a search in a tree graph.
-These algorithms may take O(n) to O(log(n)) steps to accomplish, and also will take a lot of space, since this way or the other, the words have to be stored.
+These algorithms may take O(n) to O(log(n)) steps to accomplish, and also will take a lot of space, since this way or the other, the word-list has to be stored.

 Although if we tolerate a low probability of false positives, then we can reduce it to O(1) and drastically reduce the required space.
 Just use bloom filter: add all the words to the filter and after that you can check if a word is added to the bloom filter or not.
-And as an extra, the words don't have to be stored, it is enough to have a big integer (maybe let's say a 20 bytes) to be stored.
+As an extra, the words don't have to be stored, it is enough to have a big integer (maybe let's say ~64 kilobytes vs ~10 megabytes) to be stored.

 ### Notes